 B2B purchases can be emotionally driven, but not exactly the same way.
 People put off making a decision when it affects a team or company.
 Risk aversion and fear are two emotions that are often associated with B2B purchases.

 One bad experience can lead to problems with your reputation.
-An unhappy buyer or team can affect other prospect's decisions through negative reviews.
+An unhappy buyer or team can affect another prospect's decisions through negative reviews.

 Often when dealing with consumers, pricing is fixed and consistent.
 This isn't always the case with B2B purchases.
 Pricing can often vary based upon the level of service provided and other factors.
 As a result, B2B buyers rarely make an impulsive purchase.

 Prospects must completely trust your business before they will make a purchase.
-Your B2B web design needs to be focused on content, should include plenty of CTAs and premium information including whitepapers, explainer videos, testimonials, trust icons, live chat, product demos and more, in an effort to build trust and lead to the close.
+Your B2B web design needs to be focused on content, and it should include plenty of CTAs and premium information including whitepapers, explainer videos, testimonials, trust icons, live chat, product demos, and more.
+This is all created in an effort to build trust and lead to the close.